-§ 300-20.6 Housing and housing affordability.
+§ 300-9.2.5Housing and housing affordability.

 A. Housing marketing and selection plan.
-Prior to obtaining plan approval for any proposed project, the applicant shall submit a housing marketing and resident selection plan that complies with the Town of Medfield's Inclusionary Housing Bylaw.
-(Medfield's Inclusionary Bylaw is § 300-14.16.)
+Prior to obtaining plan approval for any proposed project, the applicant shall submit a housing marketing and resident selection plan that complies with the Town of Medfield's Inclusionary Housing Bylaw (Medfield's Inclusionary Bylaw is § 300- 8.2).
 The Town has also adopted a Housing Production Plan to advance inclusionary zoning.
 The Town intends for a fair housing compliant residential selection process.

 B. Number of affordable units.
 Not less than the required number of affordable units in proposed projects shall be affordable units.
 For purposes of calculating the required number of affordable units required within a proposed project, any fractional unit of 0.5 or greater shall be deemed to constitute a whole unit.